Dackeval/fedn_atttack_simulator/examples/mnist-pytorch/README.md

    The script prompts you to reuse/create data partitions and asks for a **session name** (e.g. `mnist-iid-balanced-10c-2025-05-18`).

-FEDn spins up the aggregator, combiner, and `mnist‑sim` client pods.
-Progress streams to your terminal and appears in Studio.
+The simulator spins up the `mnist‑sim` client pods.

 ---